bscotch/stitch/packages/vscode/README.md

 - `stitch.run.defaultConfig`: Choose a run configuration to use as the default (defaults to "Default")
 - `stitch.run.defaultCompiler`: Choose whether to use the VM or YYC compiler (defaults to "VM")

-### 🔍 Navigating your project

-Stitch provides a tree view that mirrors the project resources in the GameMaker IDE.
-You can open it by clicking the Stitch icon in the Activity Bar.

-Stitch also provides support for symbol search <kbd><kbd>Ctrl</kbd>+<kbd>T</kbd></kbd> via the command palette, which finds where all of your project's globals are defined.
-It will also pull up your asset and your object events, so you can find everything in one place.

 ### 📝 Opening the correct GameMaker version